Home » Recipes » Bread Recipes » Olive Tomato Whole Wheat Focaccia

 Notes

-• Be sure you’re using bread flour and not all-purpose flour to ensure that the bread has its classic chewy texture.
+• Be sure to use bread flour and not all-purpose flour for a classic chewy texture.

-To make whole wheat focaccia without a stand mixer: Mix the ingredients in a bowl until they form a rough ball.
+To make the bread without a stand mixer: Use a sturdy wooden spoon or bread whisk to mix the ingredients in a bowl until they form a rough ball.
 Then, on a lightly floured surface, knead the dough for 5 minutes or until a smooth ball forms.

 Nutrition Information